Track Memory Checkpoint

 Auto-generated summaries of team activity.
 Who did what, what decisions were made, what's overdue.
 Delivered to your channel.

-Invite link → 3 questions → personal memory seeded → productive immediately.
+Invite link → DM the bot → personal memory seeded → productive immediately.
 No training deck.
 No onboarding doc nobody reads.